-An inherent lack of planar stability in carpet tiles whether it manifests itself as curl - defined as edges and corner of the product lifting off of the substrate - or cup - defined as areas way from the edges of the module lifting - is a potential job site failure waiting to happen.
+An inherent lack of planar stability in carpet tiles whether it manifests itself as curl - defined as edges and corner of the product lifting off of the substrate - or cup - defined as areas away from the edges of the module lifting - is a potential job site failure waiting to happen.

 These product deficiencies not only create visual issues for the end use customer but are a source of potential safety hazards as well.
 Planar stability issues are typically caused by differential tension levels within the product.
 Modular Carpets are complex multilayered constructions.
 The top layer is the carpet itself which, in today's market is typically a tufted construction of some sort.
 The selection of the primary backing used to create the base carpet that will become modular carpet is very critical in obtaining planar stability.
 If the primary backing is not sufficiently stable to withstand the normal stresses associated with the manufacturing processes used in the creation of modular carpet without becoming elongated or compressed or both, curl or cup will happen over time as the primary tries to return to its original undistorted state.
 Below the primary is an adhesive or binder layer of some sort that secures the tufts and imparts the desired physical properties to the face.
 Below the binder layer the product can take a number of forms.
 In some cases, a layer of the backing material is applied directly to the binder.
 This backing material may be one of a number of different chemistries.
 The majority of modular carpet today uses some type of thermoplastic material as the backing material.
 A stabilization element - typically a non-woven Fiberglas fleece - is then introduced to the composite with another layer of the backing material applied.
 This last layer is the portion of the module that contacts the floor.
 Typically this layer would be embossed to serve as the floor contact surface of the module.
 In some cases a polyurethane cushion is created as part of the process and bonded to the stabilization element.
 The cushion typically would have as its outer layer a felt or fleece made up of a combination of different fibers depending on the properties desired.
 Regardless, this is a complex multilayered product.
 Any differential tension between any of these layers has the potential to create a finished product that is inherently curled or cupped.
-Another potential source of planar stability issues is the composition of the backing material.
-This is true with both PVC and the other lower melting olefinic thermoplastics that comprise the bulk of the products available in the market today.
-All these chemistries lend themselves to the introduction of "recycled content" from either post-industrial or post-consumer sources.
-It is a fairly simple process to re-melt the reclaimed material and introduce it into the process stream along with the virgin material.
-If the process and raw materials used to obtain "recycled content" introduce elements into the structure of the backing that expand and contract in response to environmental variations that are routinely encountered by all flooring products, then the product is a ticking bomb waiting to fail.
-This material will curl regardless of how well the installation contractor prepares the substrate and executes the installation.

-THE COMMERCIAL FLOORING REPORT Lew Migliore - President and Owner Lew mignore - President and Owner LGM Enterprises, LLC P-(706) 370-5888- F-(706) 270-0482 - Email: Imtcs@optilink.us Click this link for archives of CFR articles LGMANDASSOCIATES.COM April 2011
+THE COMMERCIAL FLOORING REPORT

+Lew Migliore - President and OwnerLGM Enterprises, LLC

+P-(706) 370-5888- F-(706) 270-0482 - Email: Igmtcs@optilink.us

+Click this link for archives of CFR articles

+LGMANDASSOCIATES.COM

 The experts at LGM specialize in consultation, correction and resolution for flooring complaints, claims, installation and performance issues.
 No issue is too big, too small or too far away for us to handle.
+All ads are interactive.